 Missouri pulls $500 mln from BlackRock over asset manager's ESG push

-Oct 18 (Reuters) - Missouri has pulled $500 million out of pension funds managed by BlackRock Inc BLK.N, state Treasurer Scott Fitzpatrick said on Tuesday, over the asset manager's environmental, social and governance (ESG) "priority" over shareholder returns.
+Oct 18 (Reuters) - Missouri has pulled $500 million out of pension funds managed by BlackRock Inc BLK.N, state Treasurer Scott Fitzpatrick said on Tuesday, accusing the asset manager of "prioritizing" environmental, social and governance (ESG) over shareholder returns.

 Several Republican-led states have sought to cut business ties with BlackRock over its ESG push, with Louisiana earlier this month saying it would pull $794 million out of the company's funds.